jefforshalick/personalSite/content/portfolio/recipeme.md

 weight = "600"

 +++
+A branding exploration for a personal project for a recipe gathering, finding, and sharing application
 <!--more-->

-Personal project around branding for a recipe gathering, finding, and sharing application

 ![](/img/recipeme-1.png)